dataset-ninja/person-in-context-2/README.md

-# Person in Context Dataset
+# PIC: Person in Context Dataset

 Person in Context is a dataset for instance segmentation, semantic segmentation, and object detection tasks.